 There are no guided tours at this stage.

 - Are there storage facilities for visitors?

 Unfortunately, there are no storage facilities for children’s scooters, balance bikes or cycles.
 The lockers are not in service during this time.

 - Are refreshments available on site?

-The Terrace Cafe and Gateway Restaurant are open for takeaway service only.
-For further details on the Gateway Restaurant call 0131 552 2674.
+The Terrace Cafe and East Gate Coffee Bar are open for takeaway service only.

 Visitors are welcome to bring their own food and drink, including picnics, into the Garden.
 Unfortunately we are not be able to provide water refill stations at this time.
 Barbecues and alcohol are not permitted.

 Card payments only being accepted currently.

 - Can I hire a wheelchair or mobility scooter?